Facebook and banks ask U.S. judge to throw out IPO lawsuit

 "Plaintiffs would have this court impose - retroactively - a rule which the SEC has for decades thoughtfully rejected," the defendants said in papers filed in U.S. District Court in Manhattan.
 "This court should decline the invitation."

-Among the defendants is Morgan Stanley (MS.N), the lead underwriter of the IPO.
+Among the defendants is Morgan Stanley, the lead underwriter of the IPO.

 "There is no reasonable basis for dismissal," Max Berger, a partner at Bernstein Litowitz Berger & Grossmann representing pension fund and other investors that are collectively the lead plaintiffs, said in an email.
 "We will oppose the motion in due course."